-The greatest geomorphological change to the Gulf County coast caused by Hurricane Michael was a barrier breach near the midpoint of St. Joseph Peninsula.
-The barrier breakthrough occurred generally between DEP reference monuments R71 and R72, at a place called Eagle Harbor just north of the marina within T.H.
-Stone Memorial St. Joseph Peninsula State Park (Figures 53-54).
+Figure 46.
+Before and after aerial photos of breach across St. Joseph Peninsula between R71 and R72 (Source: Vexcel Imaging/NICB Geospatial Intelligence Center).

 A primary breach of approximately 900 feet in width resulted in the scouring of a tidal channel approximately 200 feet wide by an average of six to eight feet deep.
-A maximum depth of around 10 feet was reported by Florida Fish and Wildlife Conservation Commission (FWC) officers at the site.
-A smaller and less hydraulically stable breach was also created immediately to the north of the larger breach near DEP reference monument R71.
-The significant effect of these breaches is to truncate the peninsula as well as the state park, isolating all the campgrounds, cabins, park administration facilities and much of the park's infrastructure from vehicular access.
-Should the breach remain open, a significant long-term impact to the adjacent park beaches may be expected.
-Longshore sediment transport may be expected to remove a large volume of sand from the adjoining beaches and carry the material into the aquatic preserve within St. Joseph's Bay.
+Figure 47 shows a post-storm profile view through the breach compared to pre-storm profiles near R72.
+The pre-storm profiles show that an approximately 30-foot high barrier dune existed prior to Hurricane Michael, which created a channel to nearly -14 ft.
+NAVD.
+This represents a significant 44-foot change in grade elevation.
+A smaller and less hydraulically stable breach was also created immediately to the north of the larger breach near R71.
+The significant effect of these breaches has been to truncate the peninsula as well as the state park, isolating all the campgrounds, cabins, some park administration facilities, and much of the park's infrastructure from vehicular access.
+Natural closure of the breach through the continued loss of sand off the adjoining gulf beaches will cause a significant long-term physical impact to the park's beaches.
+Longshore sediment transport may be expected to remove a large volume of sand from the adjoining beaches and carry the material into the aquatic preserve within St. Joseph Bay.